-Money does indeed make the world go round, I’ve learned after more than two decades of reporting on personal finance and editing investing books, but in 2022 I’m heading in a new direction.
+Money does indeed make the world go round, I’ve learned after more than two decades of writing about personal finance, but in 2023 I’m heading in a new direction.

 For years, I was too busy chasing deadlines to pay much attention to the most important story I ever heard.

 Most nights when I sat down to dinner with my parents, my grandmother, Rachel, Aunt Josephine and my five (soon, six) siblings, in Scotch Plains, New Jersey, my father would begin talking about my grandfather.
 My father’s tears embarrassed me as I watched him reach for his handkerchief.